 - 1 lb leftover cooked lamb (484 g)

 - black pepper to taste

-- 1 Schwartz Flavour Shots pot of Indian Spicy Jalfrezi Curry (or similar)
+- 1 pot Schwartz Flavour Shots Indian Spicy Jalfrezi Curry or similar

 - 1 tbsp tomato puree